Fedda17/SICP-Workout/docs/solutions/SectionOne/barkeley-project-1/Project_Section1_Barkeley.md

 . .
 Argument to SENTENCE not a word or sentence: #<void>
 </details>

+## Strategy for stopping at 17 like the dealer
 Part 2 I have to write a procedure that does the same but for the dealer, I expect to reuse a lot of code:

  ``` racket